DragonSenses/complete-ecommerce-store/journey.md

 > In order to prevent fraud, PlanetScale requires a valid payment method to create databases.
 You will not be charged unless you create a Scaler or Scaler Pro database.

 It should say that your database is successfully created.
 We have to wait until database is successfully initialized.
-Afterwards we get a prompt to "Connect".
+Afterwards we get a prompt to "Ready to `connect to your database`?".
+Or the button `[Get connection strings]`.

+It prompts us to create a new password.
+We can leave it exactly as it is and click `[Create password]`.

+We are this modal with a title "Connection strings".
+Here there is a drop-down menu right next to `[Connect with]`, we should select Prisma.

+It will give us :
+- `.env` file which contains our `DATABASE_URL='...'`
+- `schema.prisma` which contains what changes we need to make to this file.

+Let's place our connection string `DATABASE_URL` inside our `.env` and replace the old one.
+Now update our provider in `schema.prisma`.